 Having the right counsellor is the most important part of therapy so I offer a free initial consultation for you to gauge whether you feel we can work together.

-I am fully insured, an accredited member of the National Counselling Society, trained by and volunteer with Cruse Bereavement Support and trained by the Foundation for Infant Loss.
+I am fully insured, an accredited member of the National Counselling and Psychotherapy Society (NCPS), a graduate member of the British Psychological Society (BPS), registered Member of British Association for Counselling and Psychotherapy (BACP), trained by Cruse Bereavement Support and accredited with the Foundation for Infant Loss.